Is agreement from all heirs necessary to sell property In North Carolina

 Do all heirs have to approve the sale of property In North Carolina

 Finding out how much the inherited property is worth on the market is important for closing the deal.
-For information on the local market, talk to a licensed real estate professional first.
+Talk to a licensed real estate professional first for information on the local market.
 Finding out how much a property is worth can be easier if you get an objective opinion from a certified appraiser.
 There is a good chance that the listing price your real estate professional comes up with will be fair based on their comparative market analysis (CMA).
 To get the best return on your investment, you should price the property competitively using these methods.
 This will attract potential buyers and drive up the price.

 Steps to Ensure the Property is Ready for Sale